eschava/psmqtt/doc/usage.md

 or does not contain the wildcard `*` character itself, then an error will be emitted (check psmqtt logs).

+### <a name='HomeAssistantDiscoveryMessages'></a>HomeAssistant Discovery Messages

+The `<HomeAssistant discovery options>` specification in each [task definition](#Configurationfile) is optional.
+If it is specified, psmqtt will generate MQTT messages that follow the [Home Assistant MQTT discovery message specs](https://www.home-assistant.io/integrations/mqtt/#discovery-messages).

+These messages are extremehely useful to quickly setup connect **PSMQTT** and **Home Assistant** (HA) together, since HA will automatically detect the presence of PSMQTT "sensors".

 ## <a name='SendingMQTTrequests'></a>Sending MQTT requests

 The [psmqtt.yaml](../psmqtt.yaml) file supports a configuration named "request_topic":